Access Clean Energy Savings (ACES)

 EESI's On-Bill Financing Project

-The Environmental and Energy Study Institute’s (EESI) On-Bill Financing Project is an ongoing initiative aimed to help families reduce energy, cut energy bills, and improve home comfort -- all with no upfront costs.
-EESI accomplishes this by working with utilities to establish “on-bill financing” programs: the utility or partner organization pays for home energy upgrades, only to be repaid through a monthly charge on the recipient family’s utility bill.
+The Environmental and Energy Study Institute’s Access Clean Energy Savings (ACES) program is an ongoing initiative aimed to help families reduce energy use, cut energy bills, and improve home comfort -- all with no upfront costs.
+Environmental and Energy Study Institute (EESI) accomplishes this by working with utilities to establish “on-bill financing” programs: the utility or partner organization pays for home energy upgrades, only to be repaid through a monthly charge on the recipient family’s utility bill.

 EESI’s innovative on-bill financing model is based on its work with South Carolina co-ops to develop the successful “Help My House” pilot project.
 EESI has recently expanded its on-bill financing initiative into a national effort to significantly improve the energy efficiency of homes served by rural electric cooperatives (co-ops) and public power utilities (munis).
 EESI has assembled a team that will assist these utilities to investigate, design, implement, and evaluate residential on-bill financing programs.
 EESI will also assist rural utilities with applications to a new U.S. Department of Agriculture loan program as a way to capitalize projects.

-EESI’s on-bill financing work is grant-funded; its program-related assistance to co-ops, public utilities and related stakeholders is FREE of charge.
+EESI’s on-bill financing work is grant-funded; its program-related assistance to co-ops, public utilities and related stakeholders is available at no cost.

 On-bill financing is an exciting opportunity to expand residential energy efficiency efforts into underserved markets.
 Because the approach involves no money down (and can be designed to be cash-flow positive), it can work for low-income families that are unable to take advantage of rebates or other efficiency incentives.
 Some on-bill financing programs allow for loans to change hands when the property is sold or new renters move in, helping to break down split-incentive barriers.